mwiater/ghost/README.md

 This project provides a suite of tools for system and network management, all packaged as a versatile CLI application built with Go and Cobra.
 It offers features like network scanning, system info retrieval, and more, all of which are compiled and released using GoReleaser.

+Note: This tool is not intended as a production-grade application but rather as an illustrative example of a cross-platform utility that I find useful during development.
+Working across various environments, it’s practical to have a consistent set of tools for inspecting system and network states, and this project reflects that.
+It serves as a demonstration of what can be achieved quickly with Go for Go engineering, providing insight into foundational techniques and implementations that may benefit others building similar utilities.

 ---

 ## Table of Contents